Peary Wilemon-National Cotton Ginners' Scholarship

-Scholarship awards will be made in April 2017.
+Applications will not be accepted after February 15, 2019.
+Scholarship awards will be made in April 2019.

 The Peary Wilemon-National Cotton Ginners' Scholarship Foundation has the following goals:

 - Encourage young people to join the cotton ginning industry, while equipping them for service through gin-related college studies and graduate research programs.

 - Through the use of scholarship funding, establish a partnership with universities that will direct their teaching resources and research efforts toward gin industry priorities.

 - Through systematic planning to define current and long-term priorities, engage the scholarship recipients, both student and university, to address specific industry research needs.